HaoNguyenDev/TakeHomeProject/README.md

-# TakeHomeProject
+# TakeHomeProject with SwiftUI
-Yes this is my take home project you guys can review and give me feedback so I can improve myself.
+Yes, this is my real project and I am using SwiftUI for development, you guys can review and give me feedback so that I can improve it better.